ddfzhh/webScrape/README.md

 *

 *
-## Disclaimer for [Weekly Box Office Email]
+## Disclaimer for Weekly Box Office Email
-This project, titled "[Weekly Box Office Email]," is a personal, non-commercial project developed for educational/research purposes only.
+This project, titled "Weekly Box Office Email," is a personal, non-commercial project developed for educational/research purposes only.

 ### Data Source
 The data used in this project has been sourced from [Box Office Mojo](https://www.boxofficemojo.com).
 This data is used under the premise of personal, non-commercial use, in alignment with Box Office Mojo's Terms of Use.